• Skip to primary navigation

 Adding a money refund policy doesn’t mean you’ll be neck-deep in refunds round the clock.
 Unless there’s something significantly wrong with your product, the average return rate is merely 3%.

 In contrast, look back at shopping cart abandonment statistics and you’ll note that cart abandonment rates can go as high as 80%.
-This makes the choice pretty clear, doesn’t it?
+This makes a choice pretty clear, doesn’t it?

 You’ve got to take the risk of returns to reduce cart abandonment and increase sales.

-What’s more, a return policy speaks in favor of you by showing you’re invested in customer service, leaving a good impression on your buyer-to-be.
+What’s more, a return policy speaks in favour of you by showing you’re invested in customer service, leaving a good impression on your buyer-to-be.

 So what you’ve got to do here is: